Suggestions and Complaints

 • Lead GP handling complaints.

-• There right of appeal
+• Their right of appeal

 • Further action they can take if not satisfied.

-• The fact that any issues will not affect any ongoing treatment from the surgery and they will continue to be treated.
+• The fact that any issues will not affect any ongoing treatment from the surgery, and they will continue to be treated.

 Procedure